Karajarri: History of contact

-The Karajarri developed a ceremonial rite (milyankurl) in order to govern the introduction of strangers into their midst, and to pacify the potential for danger in these encounters.
-They call non indigenous people walanyu (strangers from beyond), a concept that also embraces hostile spirits (wirangu) and other inland aboriginal people.
+The Karajarri developed a ceremonial rite to govern the introduction of strangers into their midst, and to pacify the potential for danger in these encounters.
+They call non-indigenous people walanyu (strangers from beyond), a concept that also embraces hostile spirits and other inland Aboriginal people.
 It is thought that East Asian maritime sailors visited their region before the era of white exploration.
 Generally they would trade and barter with the Asian hired hands working the British pearling luggers, such as the Timorese, Chinese, Malays, Javanese and Japanese.
 In Karajarri practice, walanyu could drop their outsider status once if the recognized the pirrka, were properly introduced, and had exchanged gifts.

-After Panter's report was circulated, the Roebuck Bay Pastoral Company was formed and a ship, the Nile, was commissioned in Freemantle to establish a presence in Karakarri territory, with company representatives and a contingent of police troopers.
+After Panter's report was circulated, the Roebuck Bay Pastoral Company was formed and a ship, Nile, was commissioned in Freemantle to establish a presence in Karakarri territory, with company representatives and a contingent of police troopers.
 They set up a camp near Cape Vilaret and appropriated a local well, one of the few on the coast with fresh water.
 Hostilities broke out, as sorties to take over wells or cut timber were resisted.
 Attempts to drive them off were repelled for some months, causing the loss of life among some locals.